MicrosoftDocs/office-developer-exchange-docs/docs/transport-agents/how-to-create-a-deliveryagent-transport-agent-for-exchange-2013.md

 description: "Find out how to create a custom DeliveryAgent transport agent to use with Exchange 2013."
 ---

-# How to: Create a DeliveryAgent transport agent for Exchange 2013
+# Create a DeliveryAgent transport agent for Exchange 2013

 Find out how to create a custom DeliveryAgent transport agent to use with Exchange 2013.